Szeretni/ttks0500-protocol-programming/assignments/06/spec.md

 ### ERROR 3

-Tried unsuccesfully to add a new item to the todo file.
+Tried unsuccessfully to add a new item to the todo file.

 ### ERROR 4

-Tried unsuccesfully to remove a done task from the todo file.
+Tried unsuccessfully to remove a done task from the todo file.